theotherzachm/conf_time/README.md

 ### Scaling
 `conf_time.py` supports two ways of scaling.
 With multi-threading the script can take advantage of more than one core.
-The rabbitmq options, lets you distribute work to other hosts.
+With Rabbitmq you can distribute work to other hosts.

 By default, neither of these options are enabled and the program runs single-threaded.
 To enable multi-threading, use the --threads *n* argument.
 To start a RabbitMQ publisher, use the --rabbitmq argument with the ampq url or blank for default.
-To stat a worker, use --rabbitmq with the -w argument.
+To start a worker, use --rabbitmq with the -w argument.

 # Tests